Support over the break

 IT resources and support

-Visit the catering outlets webpage to find out when LSE catering outlets will be open during the closure.
+Visit the LSE catering webpage to find out when LSE cafés will be open outside of term time.

 Library

-The Library will remain open during the break.
+The Library will remain open during the summer period.
 Visit the Library opening hours webpage for information.

 Travelling over the break